-The museum is best known for its innovative and award-winning exhibitions, such as Dance and Fashion, Daphne Guinness, Ivy Style, Shoe Obsession, and Yves Saint Laurent + Halston: Fashioning the 70's.
+The museum is best known for its innovative and award-winning exhibitions, such as Denim: Fashion's Frontier, Fairy Tale Fashion, Fashion Underground: The World of Susanne Bartsch, and Global Fashion Capitals.
 Major exhibitions are presented in the Special Exhibitions Gallery on the lower level.
 In addition, every six months, a new selection of objects from the permanent collection is put on display in the Fashion and Textile History Gallery, the only such venue in the United States.
 Each exhibition in this gallery surveys approximately 250 years of fashion by focusing on topics such as fashion and politics, eco-fashion, and seduction.
 The museum’s third exhibition venue, Gallery FIT, is devoted to student and faculty shows, including an annual collaboration between the museum and FIT’s MA program in Fashion and Textile Studies.
 Every year, approximately 100,000 visitors come to the museum, which is free and open to the public Tuesday through Friday, noon to 8 pm, and Saturdays from 10 am to 5 pm.

 The museum’s Fashion Culture program presents numerous lectures, conversations, tours, and other events.
 In addition, it presents an annual Fashion Symposium, which brings together internationally known scholars, curators, and fashion professionals.

-These two buildings house academic and specialized classrooms, laboratories, design studios, and the 775-seat Morris W. and Fannie B. Haft Auditorium.
+These two buildings house academic and specialized classrooms, laboratories, design studios, and the Morris W. and Fannie B. Haft Theater.

 These buildings also house the academic and administrative offices for the School of Art and Design, the School of Liberal Arts, and the Jay and Patty Baker School of Business and Technology.
 The Feldman Center is home to the Registration Center, the Registrar, Admissions, the Academic Advisement Center, the Writing Studio, and the Office of International Student Services.